jtv/libpqxx/include/pqxx/doc/accessing-results.md

 There's another way to go through the rows coming out of a query.
 It's usually easier and faster, but there are drawbacks.

-One, you start getting rows before all the data has come in from the database.
-That speeds things up, but if there's an error while you're receiving and processing data then you're stuck in the middle.
-You might lose your connection to the database when you've already started processing the incoming data.
+**One,** you start getting rows before all the data has come in from the database.
+That speeds things up, but what happens if you lose your network connection while transferring the data?
+Your application may already have processed some of the data before finding out that the rest isn't coming.
+If that is a problem for your application, streaming may not be the right choice.

-Two, there are things that you can do in a regular query but not in a streaming one.
-Your query gets wrapped in a PostgreSQL `COPY` command, and `COPY` only supports some queries: `SELECT`, `VALUES`, `or an `INSERT`, `UPDATE`, or `DELETE` with a `RETURNING` clause.
+**Two,** streaming only works for some types of query.
+The `stream()` function wraps your query in a PostgreSQL `COPY` command, and `COPY` only supports a few
+commands: `SELECT`, `VALUES`, `or an `INSERT`, `UPDATE`, or `DELETE` with a `RETURNING` clause.
 See the `COPY` documentation here: https://www.postgresql.org/docs/current/sql-copy.html

+**Three,** when you convert a field to a "view" type (such as `std::string_view` or `std::basic_string_view<std::byte>`), the view points to underlying data which only stays valid until you iterate to the next row or exit the loop.
+So if you want to use that data for longer than a single iteration of the streaming loop, you'll have to store it somewhere yourself.

 Now for the good news.
 Streaming does make it very easy to query data and loop over it: